xentara/xentara-template-driver-full/README.md

   centrally in the batch transaction.
 These attributes are then inherited by the skill data points, so that they can be accessed as attributes of the skill data point as well.
 - The batch transaction publishes a [Xentara task](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_tasks) called *read*, which acquires the current values of all skill data points from the physical device using a read command.
-- The batch transaction publishes a [Xentara event](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) to signal changes to the [quality](https://docs.xentara.io/xentara/xentara_quality.html).
-This event is inherited by the skill data points, so that it can be accessed through the skill data points as well.
 - The batch transaction publishes a [Xentara task](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_tasks) called *write*, that checks which outputs have pending output values, and writes those outputs to the physical device using a write command (if there are any).
 - The batch transaction publishes [Xentara events](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) to signal if